 2. Independence from a smartphone: The phone link is great for controlling the device, but the watch has to be highly functional without a phone.
 It may link ad-hoc to the phone for transient data, but getting and using things like music, podcasts, videos, and readable data to the device should be easy and viewable without a link to phone.

 3. Battery Life: The small form factor is going to be killer for a wrist-sized wearable’s battery life.
 I expect this will be the biggest challenge for a smartphone maker to overcome .

 4. Medical Functions: I mean real medical functions.
-Sure, add the ability to track steps, but a really amazing smartwatch will converge medical features into a devices that sits on your skin.
-Features such as heart rate monitors, a breathalyzer, and I may even be going a bit far, but having the ability to take blood samples for diabetes tests and other basic blood related details.
+Sure, add the ability to track steps, but a really amazing smartwatch will converge medical features into a device that sits on your skin.
+Features such as heart rate monitors, a breathalyzer, and I may even be going a bit far, but having the ability to take blood samples for diabetes tests and other basic blood-related details.
 As the population ages, a smartwatch/heath monitor is a very disruptive device.

-6. Location Systems: The possibilities of a watch-enabled contextual system are countless from monitoring the location of your disabled family member to tracking where you child is swimming at the lake.
-The smartwatch on a person’s arm may be more functional as a GPS monitoring device as satellites become harder to pickup.
-Having this quickly and easy meshed with your navigation system may provide a more accurate reading of where you are .
+6. Location Systems: The possibilities of a watch-enabled contextual system are countless from monitoring the location of your disabled family member to track where your child is swimming at the lake.
+The smartwatch on a person’s arm may be more functional as a GPS monitoring device as satellites become harder to pick up.
+Having this quick and easy meshed with your navigation system may provide a more accurate reading of where you are .

 Those are just a few ideas.
-The likelihood of a smart watch or bracelet device becoming as common as useable as smartphones is quite high given the right product.
+The likelihood of a smartwatch or bracelet device becoming as common as useable as smartphones are quite high given the right product.
 I would expect Apple to do something that changes the game, and then we’ll all be wearing one of these things.
 Until then, the Samsung Galaxy Gear is available in the US from Amazon (pre-order at $414.10).
 No word yet on Canadian availability.